 And finally here it is, at least part one is, although I am insanely tired and it has taken weeks to get it all down and so I am sure the quality of the writing may be suffering.
 The focus of this post is the c-section itself (I’ll be posting the recovery part separately) so let’s take it from the top.

 I was fine right up until they came and took Brett away to get changed into scrubs, then the tears started for real.
 I can’t quite explain the panic that set in as they wheeled me out of the warmth of the “guest” rooms through the doors towards the theatres, the “business” part of the hospital.
-The smells change, the walls change, the sounds change, everyone moves fast and with purpose; and they put you in a “pre-op” room with other people waiting to go in for surgeries.
-I felt mildly guilty for the panicked crying as I lay among other people, older and probably going in for more serious surgeries that wouldn’t be coming out with a little baby; there was even one sweet man who lay waiting for his surgery telling me everything was going to be alright.
+The smells change, the walls change, the sounds change, everyone moves fast and with purpose… And they put you in a “pre-op” room with other people waiting to go in for surgeries.
+I felt mildly guilty for the panicked crying as I lay among other people, older and probably going in for more serious surgeries that wouldn’t be coming out with a little baby.
+There was even one sweet man who lay waiting for his surgery telling me everything was going to be alright.

 After they moved me from my hospital bed to the narrow theatre bed (exactly like they do in the movies with the staff heave-ho-ing me across), Dr P got me to sit up and hunch over into Brett’s arms for the local anesthetic and the spinal block.
 As many people had said in the lead up to the surgery, this was indeed the worst part.
-The local burns quite a lot as it goes in and the pressure as the spinal needle goes in is quite unbearable, in my case too much so and they had to give me a second local to get the spinal in properly.
+The local burns quite a lot as it goes in and the pressure as the spinal needle goes in is quite unbearable.
+In my case too much so and they had to give me a second local to get the spinal in properly.
 I can’t remember now when they inserted the IV into my hand, but that stung like crazy too.
 I didn’t feel the catheter being inserted as Dr C waited til the spinal block had taken.
-The prep was far worse than the surgery itself.
+The prep was far worse than the c-section surgery itself.

-Shortly thereafter, without me even realising it, Dr C made the incision & Charly was being delivered.
+Shortly thereafter, without me even realising it, Dr C made the incision and Charly was being delivered.
 They said I may feel quite a bit of discomfort as Dr C wrestled her out from inside me, but after 3 months of her ever increasingly strong karate moves while facing outwards, it felt no worse than her doing her usual maneuvers in my belly.
 In fact, that is exactly what the whole procedure felt like, like the baby was moving around.
 It felt like a brief pause and then I heard a really loud cry as Charlotte Rose Miller made her appearance into the world.

-I must admit I don’t remember much; I was very afraid that something was very wrong and nobody was telling me, so I lay staring at this tiny seemingly perfect human, listening to Brett say everything would be okay, watching her closely and her breathing seemed alright to me, though her colour was off at first.
+I must admit I don’t remember much.
+I was very afraid that something was very wrong and nobody was telling me, so I lay staring at this tiny seemingly perfect human, listening to Brett say everything would be okay.
+I was watching her closely and her breathing seemed alright to me, though her colour was off at first.
 As she lay there, her breathing seemed to get more regular and her colour improved as well.
 When the doctor came back to take her away, he noted that she looked better and took her back to the station by the door and did another APGAR test where she scored a solid 9/10 (I later found out her first score was 5/10 which horrified me).
-The Dr then brought her back to me again and said she had improved so much with me that they no longer needed to take her away for now, the midwife had agreed to come sit with me in recovery to keep an eye on her and if she stayed as she was, she would not need to be taken at all.
+The Dr then brought her back to me again and said she had improved so much with me that they no longer needed to take her away for now.
+The midwife had agreed to come sit with me in recovery to keep an eye on her and if she stayed as she was, she would not need to be taken at all.

-Part 2 will pick up from right here & will cover the recovery from day one to today.
+Part 2 will pick up from right here and will cover the recovery from day one to today.
 I will also happily include anything you feel is important or has been left out of this post; so feel very free to comment or ask questions here, privately to firstname.lastname@example.org, or on Facebook or Twitter.